duynguyenxc/Universal-Web-Scraping-System-high-level-update/README.md

   ```

 This follows a production‑style pattern where **EC2 provides compute** and **S3 acts as the durable storage layer**.
+For recurring daily runs, the repository includes a helper script `run_uwss_batch.sh` that:

+- Runs all discovery commands (Crossref, OpenAlex, Semantic Scholar, PubMed, arXiv, OpenAIRE when `OPENAIRE_TOKEN` is set).
+- Scores, exports a **date‑stamped JSONL** under `data/runs/<YY-MM-DD>/`, fetches PDFs into `data/runs/<YY-MM-DD>/files/`, and syncs that folder to `s3://data-new-ec2/uwss-data/runs/<YY-MM-DD>/`.
+- Is designed to be called from `cron` or another scheduler on EC2 for unattended daily batches.

-For a detailed step‑by‑step guide (launch EC2, set up the project, configure AWS CLI, and sync to S3), see `docs/project/EC2_S3_SETUP.md`.
+For a step‑by‑step guide (launch EC2, set up the project, configure AWS CLI, and sync to S3), see `EC2_S3_SETUP.md` in the repository root.

 ## Summary for New Collaborators